Something new to try with the MOB this Christmas. It’s a showstopper.

 - Form into a big lump, and then place on a long surface.
-Then pat and roll it out, until you have one big sausage, roughly the same length as your baguette.
+Pat and roll it out, until you have one big sausage, roughly the same length as your baguette.

 - Bacon time.
-Wrap your big sausage in bacon – make sure the rasher overlap eachother.
+Wrap your big sausage in bacon – make sure the rashers overlap.
 You should have enough rashers to cover the sausage.
 If you run out, just mould the sausage a bit shorter so you have less space to cover.

 - Wrap it tight in tin foil, place on a baking tray, and cook for 40 minutes.

 - In the meantime, deal with the sprouts.
 Cut them up finely, and then add them to a pan with a generous glug of olive oil.
 Keep frying them until they are nice and wilted, and starting to brown on the pan.
 Season with salt and pepper, and add a splash of water.
 Reduce the water down, and then remove the sprouts from the heat.

 - After 40 minutes, your sausage will be cooked through.
 Remove it gently from the tin foil, and then place it back in the oven, under the grill, for 2-3 minutes on each side so the bacon gets nice and crispy.